Azure/azure-sdk-for-net/sdk/core/Azure.Core/samples/ProtocolMethods.md

 ## 3. Handle the Response

-Protocol methods all return a `Response` object which contains information returned from the service request.
+Protocol methods all return a `Response` object that contains information returned from the service request.

 The most important field on Response contains the REST content returned from the service: